JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_04_perturbation_theory.md

 make the Taylor-series converge without shifting the expansion point.
 You might
 think: "*Well, then let's shift the expansion point!*" While this is definitely a valid approach, there is something better you can do...
-## Series accelartion by Padé approximation
+## Series accelaration by Padé approximation

 The Taylor-series cannot converge beyond its radius of convergence.
 So why not trying something else than a Taylor-series?
 The truncated Taylor series is